YAWNICK/MonkeyAOC/README.md

 ## Learnings to keep in mind
 - `substring`: if the endindex is greater than the length of the string if behaves as if endindex would bave been the length of the string.
 - Strings of length 1 and Chars are not the same.
 The distinction is `'` for chars and `"` for strings.
+- It's not possible to use negative indices with arrays (like array[-1]), however this can be used with array.slice() from CIQ version 1.3